Annefa04/EBazzar/README.md

    - Each vendor can sells many products, but each product can be sold by one vendor.
    - Each rider can handles many delivery, but each delivery can be handled by one rider.
    - Each delivery is associated with many orders, but each order is associate with one delivery.
+   - Each product can be include in many orders, and each orders can include many products.

-The OrderItem table acts as a bridge table between the Order and Product entities.
+The OrderItem table acts as a bridge table between the Order and Product entities & Order and Vendor entities.
 This enables us to track multiple products within a single order and capture vendor information, quantities, and item statuses individually.

 # Business Logic and Data Validation